Foster care in the United States: Constitutional issues

 In May 2007, the United States 9th Circuit Court of Appeals found in ROGERS v.
 COUNTY OF SAN JOAQUIN, No. 05-16071 that a CPS social worker who removed children from their natural parents into foster care without obtaining judicial authorization, was acting without due process and without exigency (emergency conditions), and therefore violated the 14th Amendment and Title 42 United States Code Section 1983.
 The Fourteenth Amendment to the United States Constitution says that a state may not make a law that abridges "... the privileges or immunities of citizens of the United States" and no state may "deprive any person of life, liberty, or property, without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws."
 Title 42 United States Code Section 1983 states that citizens can sue in federal courts any person that acting under a color of law to deprive the citizens of their civil rights under the pretext of a regulation of a state.

 In case of Santosky v.
-Kramer, 455 US 745, the United States Supreme Court reviewed a case when the New York State Department of Social Services (DSS) removed two younger children from their natural parents only because the parents had been previously found negligent toward their oldest daughter.
+Kramer, 455 US 745, the United States Supreme Court reviewed a case when the New York State Department of Social Services (DSS) removed two younger children from their natural parents only because the parents had been found negligent toward their oldest daughter.
 When the third child was only three days old, DSS transferred him to a foster home on the ground that immediate removal was necessary to avoid imminent danger to his life or health.
 The Supreme Court vacated previous judgment and stated: "Before a State may sever completely and irrevocably the rights of parents in their natural child, due process requires that the State support its allegations by at least clear and convincing evidence...
 But until the State proves parental unfitness, the child and his parents share a vital interest in preventing erroneous termination of their natural relationship".

 Also District of Columbia Court of Appeals conclude that the lower trial court erred in rejecting the relative custodial arrangement selected by the natural mother who tried to preserve her relationship with the child.
 The previous judgment granting the foster mother's adoption petition was reversed, and the case remanded to the trial court to vacate the orders granting adoption and denying custody, and to enter an order granting custody to the child's relative.

 In 2007 Deanna Fogarty-Hardwick obtained a jury verdict against Orange County (California) and two of its social workers for violating her Fourteenth Amendment rights to familial association by unlawfully placing her kids in foster care.
 The $4.9 million verdict grew to a $9.5 million judgment as the County lost each of its successive appeals.
 The case finally ended in 2011 when the United States Supreme Court denied Orange County's request to overturn the verdict.